ngiangre/pediatric_pharmacovigilance/README.md

 ### Real Data ADR Evaluation

 The positive control ADRs were assessed whether they could be detected and whether the negative control ADRs could not be detected.
 Fortunately, all positive controls are detected, and no negative controls are detected.
-This is shown in a confusion matrix in a log file.
+This is shown in a confusion matrix in the synthetic data log file (see *select\_young\_age\_category\_biased\_ADRs\_control\_detection.log*).

 ### Real Data ADR Evaluation

 This is where the candidate ADRs are detected, using the same filtering as the synthetic dataset.
-Numbers of candidate ADRs are outputted into a log file.
+Numbers of candidate ADRs are outputted into a log file (see *PhV\_of\_ADRs\*biased_ADRs.log*).

 ## Data Availability

-Because of the size of the processed AEOLUS dataset (9.53Gb) and vocabulary files, they are ignored in this repository.
+Because of the size of the processed AEOLUS dataset ( ~ 2 Gb), vocabulary files (> 100 Mb), and analysis results (> 100 Mb), they are ignored in this repository.
 But if you would like access to it, please let me know at nick.giangreco@gmail.com, and I'd be happy to share it!

 ## References